samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### Level 20: Greater Divine Intervention

 You can call on even more powerful divine intervention.
 When you use your Divine Intervention feature, you can choose [Wish](/spells/2619213-wish) when you select a spell.
-If you do so, you can’t use Divine Intervention again until you finish 2d4 [Long Rests](/sources/dnd/free-rules/rules-glossary#LongRest).
+If you do so, you can't use Divine Intervention again until you finish 2d4 [Long Rests](/sources/dnd/free-rules/rules-glossary#LongRest).

 ## Cleric Spell List

 This section presents the Cleric spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Cantrips (Level 0 Cleric Spells)